About the course

 Global Economic Environment

-Organizations operate within a face-paced global economic environment that influences their performance.
+Organisations operate within a face-paced global economic environment that influences their performance.

 Changes in the global economy can be both unexpected and significant, leading to an increase in uncertainty about the state of the global, regional and national economies through impacting their future evolution and, thereby, the performance of business.